DigonIO/pypermission/docs/docs/definitions.md

-# PyPermission - Formal Definitions
+# rbac - Formal Definitions

 We define the core concepts of our RBAC model as follows: